-- By 1992, following wide-scale confiscation of Palestinian land, the number of settlements had risen sharply to 120 inhabited by 100,500 settlers. - Israeli Prime Minister Yitzahk Rabin (1992-1995) presents to the Knesset his basic policy guidelines, revisiting the previous policy to establish new settlements in the OPT while at the same time guaranteeing the existence of settlements already established through public services' delivery, promoting the consolidation of the settlements.
-The revision in the establishment of new settlements is perceived in Israel as a virtual freeze on settlement expansion (13 July) - As a result of Prime Minister Rabin's virtual freeze on settlement construction, there is a reduction in the frequency and the amount of declarations of "State Land". - A Committee led by Haim Klugman, director-general of the Israeli Ministry of Justice, examines the transfer of expropriated Palestinian property in East Jerusalem from the State to settler organisations like Elad and Ateret Cohanim.
+- Israeli Prime Minister Yitzahk Rabin (1992-1995) presents to the Knesset his basic policy guidelines, revisiting the previous policy to establish new settlements in the OPT while at the same time guaranteeing the existence of settlements already established through public services' delivery, promoting the consolidation of the settlements.
+The revision in the establishment of new settlements is perceived in Israel as a virtual freeze on settlement expansion (13 July) - As a result of Prime Minister Rabin's virtual freeze on settlement construction, there is a reduction in the frequency and the amount of declarations of "State Land" 50 - A Committee led by Haim Klugman, director-general of the Israeli Ministry of Justice, examines the transfer of expropriated Palestinian property in East Jerusalem from the State to settler organisations like Elad and Ateret Cohanim.
 The report found that the Custodian for Abandoned Properties effectively served as an institution to dispossess Palestinians of their land and property.

-• The Oslo I Accords are signed.
-Permanent issues including Israeli settlements are deliberately left to future negotiations.
-(13 September)
+The Oslo I Accords are signed.
+Permanent issues including Israeli settlements are deliberately left to future negotiations.51 (13 September)

-• The Shamgar Commission report into the killing of twenty-nine Palestinian worshippers praying inside the Ibrahim Mosque (or Mosque of Abraham) at the Cave of the Patriarchs
+The Shamgar Commission report into the killing of twenty-nine Palestinian worshippers praying inside the Ibrahim Mosque (or Mosque of Abraham) at the Cave of the Patriarchs site in Hebron also reviews in general law enforcement on Israeli citizens in OPT and describes actions in this regard as "too slow, too little and too late."